Kidney Transplant Process

 Scheduling Kidney Transplant Surgery

-If you are receiving a kidney from a living donor, he or she will undergo an evaluation and tests to determine you are a match.
+If you are receiving a kidney from a living donor, they will undergo an evaluation and tests to determine if you are a match.
 Once that is complete, your surgery can be scheduled in advance for a date that is convenient for both of you.

 If You Are on the Kidney Waitlist